alexandrehtrb/CqrsExample/README.md

 ## To run the project

 The project requires only [.NET 9](https://dotnet.microsoft.com/) installed.
-The API uses an in-memory database, so no database is necessary.
+The API uses an in-memory database.

 The `runserverlocal.ps1` script builds and runs the API, listening on `https://localhost:5001`.